 Sometimes these stories are serious and sometimes they are light-hearted.
 But they are never fake stories!

-Nor do we distort the facts around a story in order to push our own agenda.
+We do not distort the facts around a story in order to push our own agenda.

 We are passionate about being the ‘unofficial’ voice of anyone who has served and we are passionate about sharing the reality of life, with its many highs and lows, in the emergency services with the general public.